rate-my-club/ratemyclubiOS/README.md

       - (Delete) Delete existing like
       - (Create/POST) Create a new comment on a post
       - (Delete) Delete existing comment
-   - Create Post Screen
+   - Make A Club
       - (Create/POST) Create a new post object
-   - Profile Screen
+   - Rate A Club
       - (Read/GET) Query logged in user object
       - (Update/PUT) Update user profile image